rschristopher/ischristtrue.com/src/truth.md

 In our secular mechanistic presuppositions we imagine this as purely "natural" causes, as if that explained anything.

 We often play word games with what are objectively spirits making themselves known to us.
-They have implicit meaning, beauty, and functions that are far transcendent of the limits of a mechanistic worldview.
+Spirits have implicit meaning, beauty, and functions that are far transcendent of the limits of a mechanistic worldview.
 Those trapped in such a
- mechanistic worldview are blind to the everpresent spirits in front of their own face, pretending with absurd pride that they are the originators of all the beauty and meaning they perceive, that only the *functions* of what they're perceiving is real.
+ mechanistic worldview are blind to the everpresent spirits in front of their own face, pretending with absurd pride that humans are the originators of all the beauty and meaning they perceive, that only the *functions* of what humans perceive is real.

-But even so, even if only the causal functions of these complex emergent patterns are real, then is that not evidence of spirits everywhere?
+But even so, even if only the causal functions of these complex emergent patterns are real, then is that itself evidence of spirits anyone can see?
 If you look upon a thunderstorm do you see the entirety of the storm all at once?
 No, it is a pattern over time, a spirit.